NekruzAsh/forumwebsite/README.md

 # Forum-Website Template
-This project template can be used to build a forum website based on the gaming community
+A forum website that will work as a community of user forums that is based on the gaming community.

+# What I Learned
+* Designing a responsive website
+* JavaScript to develop animations and user experience
+* Linking JavaScript data with other file data